umarhassan-mitodl/21g.049-spring-2017/content/pages/readings.md

 ### Watch

-"[Harold "Doc" Edgerton - How Fast is Fast?](https://infinitehistory.mit.edu/video/how-fast-fast%E2%80%94harold-doc-edgerton)" From the Vault Video Collection.
+"{{% resource_link "fc4fae35-0289-4a97-b061-08cada60b040" "Harold \"Doc\" Edgerton - How Fast is Fast?" %}}" From the Vault Video Collection.
 MIT+150.
 Produced by MIT Video Productions for the Edgerton Foundation, 1994.

 ### Read